-An evaluation of the impact of QA policies and procedures through their implementation in the reporting period should be inserted here.
+An evaluation of the impact of QA policies and procedures through their implementation in the reporting period should be inserted here

 The impact of implementing the quality assurance framework within UCD tends to be reflected in continuous incremental enhancements rather than fundamental shifts in policy and/or procedures year-on-year.
 For example, changes to a module's assessment profile; further enhancing the reporting template for annual reporting on collaborative provision or the redevelopment of a School's workload model.
-Periodically, however, more significant projects are initiated at a cross-institution level, such as the current Curriculum Review and Enhancement process which is linked to the UCD Strategic Initiative 2: Defining Educational Excellence.
-A number of specific programme enhancement themes will inform this process, including a focus on:
+Periodically, however, more significant projects are initiated at a cross-institution level, such as the current Curriculum Review and Enhancement process which is linked to UCD Strategic Initiative 2: Defining Educational Excellence.
+The work programme in support of this strategic initiative is organised around six themes (with a number of sub-streams included in some instances) as follows: